Spatial

 - The false discovery rate (FDR) adjustment of p-values (e.g. BY) gives a better picture of interesting (used by Anselin instead of significant) clusters than no adjustment

-- The type of null you choose will determine the type of spatial randomness you’ll potentially detect
+- The type of null you choose will determine the type of spatial randomness and number of clusters you’ll potentially detect

 - The Conditional Null asks: what if this site’s value were fixed and everything around it were reshuffled?